-In Scotland one set of field studies was carried out on an estate of fourstorey, two and three-bedroom flats in Stirling.
+In Scotland one set of field studies was carried out on an estate of 4-storey, 2and 3-bedroom flats in Stirling (fig. 2).
 The construction is traditional with brick-cavity-brick walls and pitched roofs.
 All top floor flats had 75 mm of insulation in the roof space.
-The concrete floor to the living room extended to form a balcony and possibly a thermal bridge, this was not as important a condensation problem as the single leaf brick wall between the bedrooms and the open stairs.
-Originally underfloor heating had been installed in the living room and hall only, this was very rarely used either due to failure of the system or because the householders found it expensive to run: a large number of the householders had resorted to using paraffin or bottled gas.
-About three-quarters of the householders had complained of condensation or mould.
+The concrete floor to the living room extended to form a balcony (and possibly a thermal bridge), but this was not as important a condensation problem as the single leaf brick wall between the bedrooms and the open stairs.
+Originally, underfloor heating had been installed in the living room and hall only, but this was very rarely used either due to failure of the system or because the householders found it expensive to run: a large number of the householders had resorted to using paraffin or bottled gas.
+About threequarters of the householders had complained of condensation or mould.

 Eighty flats were involved in the trials, divided into five groups of 16.
-One group was left as control, the remainder were modified:
+One group was left as control, the remainder were modified with:

-- o improved insulation external cavity walls were filled with polystyrene beads - o improved ventilation extract fans in kitchens and bathrooms controlled by the householder - o improved ventilation extract fans controlled by humidistat which switched on when the relative humidity rose above 70% - improved heating, insulation and ventilation a gas group heating system served radiators in all rooms, thermostatic radiator valves were set at 12°C. Cavity walls were insulated as before, and bedroom walls adjacent to the stairs were dry-lined.
-Extract fans either under householder or humidistat control were also fitted.
+- improved insulation external cavity walls were filled with polystyrene beads; - improved ventilation with extractor fans fitted in kitchens and bathrooms and controlled by the householder; - improved ventilation with extractor fans controlled by humidistat which switched on when the relative humidity rose above 70 percent; - improved heating, insulation and ventilation - a gas group-heating system served radiators in all rooms, and thermostatic radiator valves were set at 12°C. Cavity walls were insulated as before, and bedroom walls adjacent to the stairs were drylined.
+Extractor fans either under householder or humidistat control were also fitted.